frappe/education/README.md

 ## Deployment

-Frappe LMS is an app built on top of the Frappe Framework & ERPNext.
+Frappe Education is an app built on top of the Frappe Framework & ERPNext.

 **Managed Hosting**